rust-lang/reference/src/inline-assembly.md

 - `.code32`
 - `.code64`

-Use of `.code16`, `.code32`, and `.code64` directives are only supported if the state is reset to the default before exiting the assembly block.
+Use of `.code16`, `.code32`, and `.code64` directives are only supported if the state is reset to the default before exiting the assembly code.
 32-bit x86 uses `.code32` by default, and x86_64 uses `.code64` by default.

 r[asm.target-specific-directives.arm-32-bit]